chiptrontech/WiredQTv1.0/ReadMe.md

 5. And, you're good to go!
 Yay!

       > Note: Make sure that Python37 is in the same directory as your WiredQT folder.
-      ***For ease of use, you may download Python37 with added dependencies on this google drive link: https://drive.google.com/file/d/1-QKWjbWvoe6L4I3DzGOqu-0Z-jjApl0V/view?usp=sharing***
+      ***For ease of use, you may download Python37 with added dependencies on this google drive link: [Python37 Google Drive](https://drive.google.com/file/d/1-QKWjbWvoe6L4I3DzGOqu-0Z-jjApl0V/view?usp=sharing)***

+## Error Reporting

+If you found some bugs (which there might be some) you can write in complete detail the bugs you've found in [issues](https://github.com/chiptrontech/WiredQTv1.0/issues/new).
+Bugs found must be reproducible, and by providing us how to reproduce the issue will only get the bugs you've found fixed.

 ## Development